jhurray/Ladybug/README.md

 }
 ```

-As you can see, you only need provide mappings for the JSON keys that done explicitly map to property names.
+As you can see, you only need provide mappings for the JSON keys that don't explicitly map to property names.

 ### Decoding `Tree: JSONCodable`